ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/template-configurations.typ

     last-name: "LASTNAME",
     orcid: "1234-1234-1234-1234",
   ),
-  // Tez çalışması destekleyen kuruluşun adı ve projenin numarası.
-Tez çalışması destekleyen herhangi bir kuruluş yoksa "thesis-study-funding-organization: none" yapınız.
+  // Tez çalışmasını destekleyen kuruluşun adı ve projenin numarası.
+Tez çalışmasını destekleyen herhangi bir kuruluş yoksa "thesis-study-funding-organization: none" yapınız.
 [The name and project number of the organization supporting the thesis study.
 If there is no organization supporting the thesis study, do "thesis-study-funding-organization: none".]
   thesis-study-funding-organization: (
     name: "Name of the Funding Organization Supporting the Thesis Study",
     project-no: "Project No",